drfloob/_tree/README.md

  * iPad: 2, 3rd
  * iPhone 4S (5.1)

-IE7 and below are not currently tested or supported.
+IE7 and below are currently untested and unsupported.

 You can run tests at the command line via PhantonJS with: `grunt test`

 <a name="note-strict-mode"></a>

-Also Keep in mind that IE9 doesn't support strict mode.
+Keep in mind that IE9 doesn't support strict mode.
 Trying to alter an immutable object will fail silently.
 Altering a `_tree` in a modern browser under `strict mode` throws an error.